mikemacharia39/explore-rx-spring/README.md

 ### Definitions
 1. Flux - is a representation of 0 to n elements
 2. Mono - is a representation of 0 or 1 element

+### 2 ways you can implement reactive spring endpoints:
+1. Using the `@RestController` annotation - the usual way
+2. Using the `RouterFunction` and `HandlerFunction` - the functional way